 Brexit may result in business conditions and business life being transformed for years to come.
 Moreover, the details of these transformations are currently an unknown, and will potentially remain so up to the Brexit deadline.

-Our Brexit Support programme focuses on mobilising businesses so that they are better prepared for the change that Brexit will create.
-That may mean requiring a simple recalibration of operations after Brexit occurs, or it may mean a fundamental remodelling in order to contend with the effects of Brexit.
-Our support programme intends to cover all eventualities.
+Our Brexit Support programme focuses on mobilising businesses so that they are better prepared for the changes that Brexit will create.
+That may require a simple recalibration of operations after Brexit occurs, or it may mean a fundamental remodelling in order to contend with the effects of Brexit.

-The Chamber’s comprehensive Brexit Support Programme assists businesses to ensure they are better prepared for the change that Brexit will undoubtedly bring.
+The Chamber’s Brexit Support Programme assists businesses to ensure they are better prepared for the years ahead.

 Listed below is regularly updated information, tools, and advice for you to consider and implement depending on your business needs and requirements.

 Time spent considering how the changes that Brexit could bring make a huge difference in the future.

 The checklist has been prepared in response to research on business preparation, and in response to member queries and the information available from the Government.
 These are steps that all businesses of all sizes can take now to start planning ahead.
 You can download the Checklist here.